-- Cisco – Through its Cisco Data Center Unified Computing Design Specialist and Cisco Data Center Unified Computing Support Specialist programs, Cisco trains for and evaluates an engineer’s skills for design of reliable solutions that scale and use virtualization.
+- Cisco – Through its Cisco Data Center Unified Computing Design Specialist and Cisco Data Center Unified Computing Support Specialist programs, Cisco trains for and evaluates an engineer’s skills to design reliable solutions that scale and use virtualization.
 Cisco also offers training and certifications for data center professionals through its programs on Cisco Data Center Unified Fabric Design Specialist and Cisco Data Center Unified Fabric Support Specialist.
-At a more entry-level, with no prerequisites, there’s also the Cisco Certified Network Associate Data Center (CCNA Data Center) certification – which requires two exams: Introducing Cisco Data Center Networking (DCICN) and Introducing Cisco Data Center Technologies (DCICT).
+At a more entry level, with no prerequisites, there’s also the Cisco Certified Network Associate Data Center (CCNA Data Center) certification – which requires two exams: Introducing Cisco Data Center Networking (DCICN) and Introducing Cisco Data Center Technologies (DCICT).
 For technicians, consider the Cisco Certified Technician Data Center (CCT Data Center) certification.

-- Data Center Energy Practitioner (DCEP) program – Developed by the U.S. Department of Energy (DOE) to help data centers save energy costs, the DECP is offered by CNet Training at the Data Center World conference.
+- Data Center Energy Practitioner (DCEP) program – Developed by the U.S. Department of Energy (DOE) to help data centers save energy costs, the DECP is offered by CNet Training at the Data Center World Conference.

 - Data Center World Conference – With over 70 educational data center training sessions, keynote sessions, networking, and an expo hall, Data Center World features five different educational tracks covering ITM (Infrastructure Management), FAC (Facilities Management), PAC (Power and Cooling), PIS (Product Information Sessions), and PLT (Platforum).

 - EPI – Although the company has its global headquarters in Singapore, EPI has a global presence and offers data center training designed around its EPI Data Centre Training Framework.
 Training offerings include instruction and certification on designing and building, operations and governance, and standards and compliance.
 Within the design and build category, you’ll find the Certified Data Centre Professional (CDCP), Certified Data Centre Specialist (CDCS), and Certified Data Centre Expert (CDCE).
 Within operations and governance, there’s training for programs including Certified Data Centre Facilities Operations Manager (CDFOM), Certified Data Centre Risk Professional (CDRP), Certified Data Centre Safety Manager (CDSM), Certified IT Manager (CITM), and Certified Data Centre Migration Specialist (CDMS).
-And finally within standards and compliance – arguably the least glamorous part of data centers – there’s the Certified TIA-942 Design Consultant (CTDC), Certified TIA-942 Internal Auditor (CTIA), and Certified TIA-942 External Auditor (CTEA).
+And finally, within standards and compliance – arguably the least glamorous part of data centers – there’s the Certified TIA-942 Design Consultant (CTDC), Certified TIA-942 Internal Auditor (CTIA), and Certified TIA-942 External Auditor (CTEA).

-- International Data Center Authority (IDCA) – Self-described as “infinite wealth of DC (data center) expertise and knowledge,” IDCA strives to standardize how the data center industry approaches, selects, designs, determines feasibility, and operates various processes.
-Through its certification programs, that range anywhere from 2 to 11 days, you can learn to become and get certified as a Data Center Infrastructure Specialist, Data Center Engineering Specialist, Data Center Operations Specialist, Data Center Technology Professional, Data Center Operations Manager, Data Center Infrastructure Expert, Data Center Expert, Data Center Manager, or a Data Center Authority.
+- International Data Center Authority (IDCA) – Self-described as an “infinite wealth of DC (data center) expertise and knowledge,” IDCA strives to standardize how the data center industry approaches, selects, designs, determines feasibility, and operates various processes.
+Through its certification programs, which range anywhere from 2 to 11 days, you can learn to become and get certified as a Data Center Infrastructure Specialist, Data Center Engineering Specialist, Data Center Operations Specialist, Data Center Technology Professional, Data Center Operations Manager, Data Center Infrastructure Expert, Data Center Expert, Data Center Manager, or a Data Center Authority.

 - PTS Data Center Solutions – As an enterprise IT consultancy, PTS Data Center Solutions offers a Data Center Education Series.
 Classroom courses can be provided for Data Center Infrastructure Management, four different aspects of ITIL, and four different networking-related topics.
-It also offers customized training delivered on-site at clients.
+It also offers customized training delivered on-site to clients.

 - TechXact – As it describes itself as the “world’s data center powerhouse,” TechXact provides courses certified by the International Data Center Authority (IDCA) that are especially relevant for data center operations managers, data center managers, data center infrastructure experts, and data center experts.
-While the highest-level of achievement includes the DCA (Data Center Authority), along the way the curriculum provides credentialing as relevant for DCIE (Data Center Infrastructure Expert), DCE (Data Center Expert), DCOM (Data Center Operations Manager), and DCM (Data Center Manager).
+While the highest level of achievement includes the DCA (Data Center Authority), along the way, the curriculum provides credentialing as relevant for DCIE (Data Center Infrastructure Expert), DCE (Data Center Expert), DCOM (Data Center Operations Manager), and DCM (Data Center Manager).

-- VMware – Over a two and a half hour self-paced free course, VMware offers its VMware Data Center Virtualization Fundamentals training, as part of the VMware Certified Associate program.
+- VMware – Over a two-and-a-half-hour self-paced free course, VMware offers its VMware Data Center Virtualization Fundamentals training as part of the VMware Certified Associate program.

 In this list of training resources for data center professionals, you’ve been introduced to a variety of training and certification programs.
 Some are vendor-centric.
-Others are vendor neutral.
+Others are vendor-neutral.
 Some are delivered in a classroom setting.
 Others are delivered 100% online.
 Some are free.
 Others require a significant financial investment.
 One option is even sponsored by the U.S. Department of Energy.

-If you're in the data center, mission critical or cloud services industries, or you sell to the data center industry, don't miss our weekly update newsletter -- Data Center Sales & Marketing Institute (DCSMI) Update Newsletter.
+If you're in the data center, mission-critical or cloud services industries, or you sell to the data center industry, don't miss our weekly update newsletter -- Data Center Sales & Marketing Institute (DCSMI) Update Newsletter.
 Get notified about new reports, events, podcasts, and blog posts.